brunomuniz-encora/poc-starlingx-messages/BuildGuide.md

 ## Prerequisites

+As the StarlingX system runs atop a kubernetes structure, for an application to be deployed as an StarlingX app it needs to be design so it can run on kubernetes and be deployable via helm charts.

 [//]: # (TODO: need to state that the app needs to be designed to run in Kubernetes and "Helmerized")
 [//]: # (TODO: and maybe other prerequisites)